CBD for Osteoarthritis: Can Medical Cannabis Help?

 • Joint injury: Injuries, including healed injuries, can increase your risk for osteoarthritis.

-• Occupational hazards: Some jobs require excessive bending, squatting, or other physical activity that puts repeated stress on joints.
+• Occupational hazards: Some jobs require excessive bending, squatting, or other physical activity that repeatedly stresses joints.

 • Extra strain on joints: Excess weight puts more stress on weight-bearing joints and can increase the risk of OA.